Lost Boys (Peter Pan): Spielberg's Hook

 The boys are led by Rufio, who was hand-chosen by Peter as leader when he left Neverland to grow up as "Peter Banning."
 Initially, Rufio refuses to believe that Peter Banning is their former leader, as do most of the boys.
 However, Tinker Bell and the glimpse of Peter Pan that Pockets sees in Banning's face convince them and they train him for a showdown with Captain Hook.
 The Lost Boys gradually come to believe in Peter, a turning point being when he manages to beat Rufio in a heated name-calling match.
 When Peter finally relearns how to fly, Rufio finally recognizes Peter is indeed Peter Pan and gives Peter the sword as a sign of apology and respect.
 The Lost Boys follow Peter into a climactic battle with Captain Hook and the pirates, armed with improvised childlike weapons.
-Rufio valiantly takes on Hook while Peter rescues his daughter, Maggie.
-Hook fatally stabs Rufio, who dies in Peter's arms and declares he regarded Peter as a father.
+Defying Peter's orders to leave Hook for him, Rufio valiantly takes on Hook while Peter rescues his daughter, Maggie.
+Despite putting up a good fight, Rufio is fatally stabbed by Hook, and dies in Peter's arms while admitting that his wish was to have a father like Peter.
 Peter's son Jack, witnessing Rufio's death at the hands of Hook, turns away from the life of a pirate and reconciles with his father.
 Peter and Hook engage in a duel which culminates in Hook apparently being eaten alive by the momentarily resurrected crocodile that had eaten Hook's hand long ago.
 Before leaving Neverland, Peter selects Thud Butt to be their new leader, telling him "I want you to take care of everyone who is smaller than you," to which Thud Butt agrees.

-Tootles appears as an old man.
+Tootles appears as an old man, portrayed by Arthur Malet.
 He was one of the many "orphans" whom Granny Wendy is said to have found homes for over the decades.
-He now lives with Wendy because she could not bear to send him to a retirement home.
+Tootles now lives with Wendy because she could not bear to send him to a retirement home.
 However, he is the first to recognise that Hook has arrived in London and witnesses him abduct the children.
-He also knows that Peter Banning is Peter Pan and remembers him just as much as Granny Wendy.
-After Peter and his family arrive at Wendy's house, Peter sees him crawling on the floor, and he explains "I've lost my marbles," which Peter Banning readily agrees with.
+Tootles also knows that Peter Banning is Peter Pan and remembers him just as much as Granny Wendy.
+After Peter and his family arrive at Wendy's house, Peter sees him crawling on the floor and he explains "I've lost my marbles," which Peter Banning readily agrees with.
 Later in Neverland, Thud Butt gives Peter a small bag containing Tootles' marbles, revealing that they were his happy thoughts and he lost them literally rather than metaphorically.
 Once Peter and his children return home, Peter gives Tootles his marbles and rejoices.
-With the help of some fairy dust that spills out of the bag, he flies out of the window to return to Neverland.
+With the help of some fairy dust that spills out of the bag, Tootles flies out of the window to return to Neverland.